ScheKaa/PokeMMO-Pokedex-Helper/README.md

 - **Browser Stored:** Progress is browser stored, you can export/import your progress in case you need to switch your browser, or edit the `.json` file manually.
 - **Best Catching Spot Recommendations:** Identify optimal location for catching Pokemon, including current season and daytime.
 - **Catch Rate Calculator:** Calculate the probability of catching a Pokemon based on various factors.
+- **Pokemon Notes:** Mark Pokémon in an evolution line as 'noted' to exclude them from 'Best Catching Spots' calculations.
+Noted Pokémon have an orange border.
+Right-click a Pokémon in the 'Sort Locations' list and select 'Note' to apply.

 ## Usage

 - **Basics:**
-  Clicking on a Picture in Pokedex view or 'Best Catching Spots' marks a Pokemon as caught.
+  Clicking on a Picture in Pokedex view or 'Sort Locations' marks a Pokemon as caught.
 By clicking on a caught Pokemon again, it gets 'released'.

 - **Options:**